GoAir suspends some flights on delay in aircraft, engine deliveries

 "Now, we have been informed by our business partners Airbus and Pratt & Whitney of their inability to deliver previously promised aircraft and engines through March 9, 2020, that are required to support our current growth.
 "As a result, we have been forced to temporarily suspend certain flights that are part of our network, schedule and open for sale," it said in a statement.

-Specific details were not disclosed.
 Currently, the airline operates more than 325 daily flights and has around 60 planes in its fleet.
+GoAir said it remains on track to receive 12-15 aircraft each year through the end of 2025.
+On the back of a firm order for 144 A320neo aircraft, the business plan articulates a continued double-digit growth through 2025, it added.

+Further, the airline said the suspension of flights has been undertaken as far ahead of time as possible in order to minimize inconvenience to customers.
+"Despite our best efforts, we realize that our flight suspensions may inconvenience our customers, which we regret and profusely apologize.
+We expect – with the support of Airbus and Pratt & Whitney – to reinstate these flights and operate at the earliest opportunity," it added.

+The airline flies to 36 destinations, including nine overseas cities.
+"We would like to assure our customers and partners that our currently published schedule incorporates a conservative view of aircraft and engine deliveries as provided by Airbus and Pratt & Whitney to minimize, or eliminate, the need for flight cancellations in the future.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)